11 Commonly asked Debt Questions

 9. If I don’t pay my mortgage when will I be evicted?

-The bank doesn’t want to sell your house.
-It incurs a lot of cost and risk.
+The bank doesn’t want to sell your house as it incurs a lot of cost and risk.
 They will encourage you to sell it yourself first.
 If you haven’t sold it within six months they may evict you.
 We’ve had clients in their houses for twelve months without making any payments.
 This time needs to be used to accumulate a rental deposit.

 10. Will bankruptcy ruin my life forever?

-No. Bankruptcy only lasts for three years and in most circumstances is on your credit history for another two.
-Bankruptcy will be recorded on the NPII forever however this is not generally used for credit reporting purposes.
-There are somethings that bankruptcy will stop you from doing forever including; running for parliament, holding any position that requires you to be a “fit and proper person”, becoming a bankruptcy trustee.
+Bankruptcy only lasts for three years and in most circumstances is on your credit history for another two.
+Bankruptcy will be recorded on the NPII forever however, this is not generally used for credit reporting purposes.
+There are some things that bankruptcy will stop you from doing including; running for parliament, holding any position that requires you to be a “fit and proper person” and becoming a bankruptcy trustee.
 Most Australians will never be affected by these restrictions.